Security Controls

 LAPS

-The Microsoft Local Administrator Password Solution (LAPS) is used to randomize and rotate local administrator passwords on Windows hosts and prevent lateral movement.
+The Microsoft Local Administrator Password Solution (LAPS)arrow-up-right is used to randomize and rotate local administrator passwords on Windows hosts and prevent lateral movement.

 We can enumerate what domain users can read the LAPS password set for machines with LAPS installed and what machines do not have LAPS installed.